 Applicability: Duplicate name collisions

 The next major milestone was the August 2, 2013 release of an ICANN report from Interisle Consulting Group titled, “Name Collision in the DNS: A study of the likelihood and potential consequences of collision between new public gTLD labels and existing private uses of the same strings, version 1.5.”
-[36] It was studying duplicate name collisions only: an internally used domain is subsequently delegated as a new gTLD.
-The Interisle study reviewed much of the same body of work as this NCAP Phase 1 report (through mid-2013), but its most significant contribution was to analyze data sets collected from several root servers of all DNS requests they received (totaling 94 billion, from the DNS-OARC Day in the Life of the Internet data [37]), plus a global DNS resolver service providing 53 billion requests they saw.
+[36] It was studying duplicate name collisions for gTLDs only: an internally used domain is subsequently delegated as a new gTLD.
+The Interisle study reviewed much of the same body of work as this NCAP Phase 1 report (through mid-2013), but its most significant contribution was to analyze data sets collected from several root servers of all DNS requests they received (totaling 94 billion, from the DNS-OARC Day in the Life of the Internet data [37]), plus a global DNS resolver service providing 53 billion requests it saw.

-The findings of the Interisle study that are most noteworthy within the context of this report are:
+The findings of the Interisle study that are most noteworthy within the context of this report were:

 “The potential for name collision with proposed new gTLDs is substantial.
 Based on the data analyzed for this study, strings that have been proposed as new gTLDs appeared in 3% of the requests received at the root servers in 2013.
 Among all syntactically valid TLD labels (existing and proposed) in requests to the root in 2013, the proposed TLD string home ranked 4th, and the proposed corp ranked 21st.
 DNS traffic to the root for these and other proposed TLDs already exceeds that for well-established and heavily-used existing TLDs.”